Docs/Glossary

 Policy Pack

-A pre-configured set of governance rules for a specific framework or use case (e.g. "AWS CIS Benchmark tags", "Cost Center compliance").
-Built-in policy packs ship with TurboFinOps; custom packs are available on Professional and Enterprise plans.
+A pre-configured set of policy rules for ownership, allocation, safety or compliance context.
+Built-in packs ship with TurboFinOps; custom packs are available on Professional and Enterprise plans.

 Provider